Win Your Security Clearance Case.

 Korody Law maintains a nationally recognized security clearance law practice focusing on defending DoD contractors, civilians, and military members facing revocation, denial, or suspension of a security clearance.

-- There will be a Security Clearance Judge from the Defense Office of Hearings and Appeals (DOHA)
+- For DoD clearances, there will be a Security Clearance Judge from the Defense Office of Hearings and Appeals (DOHA).
+For other agencies, there are normally formally trained hearing officials.

 - There are strict rules that must be followed by all parties at the hearing.

-- The Department Counsel is a trained lawyer who has handled hundreds of cases.
+- For DOD clearances, a Department Counsel (DC) will be assigned.
+The DC is a trained lawyer who has handled hundreds of cases.
+The DC can object to evidence and will cross-examine you.

-If you lose your security clearance hearing, there are very limited grounds for appeal.
+If you lose your security clearance hearing or personal appearance, there are very limited grounds for appeal.

 Once the denial or revocation becomes final, the individual has to wait at least a year (usually longer) to reapply.
 And the individual must have a sponsor to do so.